allanhung/pyxbackup/README.md

     # will be used for --use-memory option with innobackupex
     prepare_memory = 128

+    # How many incremental sets in a full backup
+    incr_retention_sets = 2
     # How many sets of full + incrementals to keep in stor
     retention_sets = 2
     # How many archived weekly backups are kept, unused for now